 The Long, Long Night of Hope has continued to grow.

-That's right, in just 3 years we donated over $50,000 to The Lookout Society, with all funds staying on the North Shore to help people in our own community.
+In just 4 years we have donated over $66,000 to The Lookout Society, with all funds staying on the North Shore to help people in our own community.

 Could The Long, Long Night of Hope expand to other communities and support other shelters?
 The possibilities are endless!
 We would be happy to work with other groups to build this fundraiser beyond the North Shore.
 We will keep going until there is no longer a need.